-In contrast, the supply of sufficient specialist property is not keeping pace with demand.
+In contrast, the supply of specialist property is not keeping pace with demand.
 Indeed, we predict a number of subsectors will face an ongoing shortage of modern stock, which will only enhance the rental performance of those assets that make the grade.

 Our predictions for wider commercial property investment this year point to a modest slowdown - a function of stock shortages, rather than any significant change in investor demand.
-Our view on this sector specifically is more positive: our core scenario sees a 15% increase to £19bn, although we recognise that anything above 10% will depend on sufficient stock coming to the market.
-Even so, if last year's experience is anything to go by, we cannot rule out passing the £20bn milestone.
+Our view on the specialist sectors specifically is more positive: our core scenario sees a 10% increase to £19.5bn.
+We recognise that anything above 10% will depend on sufficient stock coming to the market, but if last year's experience is anything to go by, we cannot rule out passing the £20bn milestone.